Zile995/PinnacleRidge-Polaris-GPU-Passthrough/README.md

     sudo chown yourusername:yourusername /var/lib/libvirt/vbios/yourvbiosname.rom
     ```

-## Windows 10 virt-manager preparation and installation (without going into details)
+## Windows 10/11 virt-manager preparation and installation (without going into details)
 * You can follow [this virt-manager tutorial](https://github.com/bryansteiner/gpu-passthrough-tutorial#part3)

-* Open the virt-manager and prepare Windows 10 iso, also use the raw image virtio disk.
+* Open the virt-manager and prepare Windows iso, also use the raw image virtio disk.
+For Windows 11, you need to have over 54 GB of storage space.

-* Use the Q35 chipset and UEFI OVMF_CODE loader
+* Use the Q35 chipset and UEFI OVMF_CODE loader.
+For Windows 11, use the secure boot loader OVMF_CODE.secboot.fd.

-* Before installing the Windows 10, mount the [virtio-win.iso](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/) disk first in virt-manager
+* Before installing the Windows, mount the [virtio-win.iso](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/) disk first in virt-manager

 * In order to recognize virtio disk, don't forget to load virtio driver from virtio-win.iso in the Windows installation.